grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 it will maintain a map of endpoints by the set of addresses, and it will update that set in place when it receives an updated address list.

+Because ring_hash chooses which endpoint to use via a hash function based solely on the first address of the endpoint, it does not make sense to have multiple endpoints with the same address that are differentiated only by the resolver attributes.
+Thus, resolver attributes are ignored when de-duping endpoints.

 #### Outlier Detection

 The goal of the outlier detection policy is to temporarily stop sending